-You can return materials to your local Municipal Household Hazardous Waste (HHW) Depot or you can Drop Where you Shop!
+You can return materials to your local Municipal Household Hazardous Waste (HHW) depot!
 Many of our producers with retail locations are collecting Orange Drop materials in their stores.
-We are also increasing the number of local collection events that encourage people to clean out their basements, garages and other storage spaces.
-And, drop-off battery collection sites, automotive locations and provincial parks are all part of our Orange Drop Program.
 Visit FIND A DROP to locate your most convenient collection site.
 Check our Events Calendar for special municipal collection events throughout the year.

 Collection Sites: You can drop off the five materials in the Orange Drop Program at collection sites that are owned and operated by municipalities.
 Collection sites may also be operated by commercial and retail operators that have been approved by Stewardship Ontario through a stringent vendor selection and approval process.

 Transporters: These companies transfer Orange Drop (MHSW) materials from collection to processing sites.
 They must be approved by Stewardship Ontario through a stringent transporter selection and approval process.